hoggatt/st-combobox/README.md

 ## Overview

 Create a searchbox component and pass a `search_function` that accepts a `str` searchterm.
-The searchbox is triggered on user input, calls the search function for new options and redraws the page via `st.experimental_rerun()`.
+The searchbox is triggered on user input and calls the search function for new options.`.

 You can either pass a list of arguments, e.g.